sonianb/Application-Website/README.md

 * DOM updates in response to user interaction

 ## My Application
-In this application website:
+In this application website, I used:
-- [x] I used semantic HTML elements as much as possible to create an accessible user experience.
+- [x] semantic HTML elements, as much as possible, to create an accessible user experience,
-- [x] A CSS grid was used to create the “maze” on the “projects” page and CSS flexbox layout was used to position the elements on the landing and “about” pages.
+- [x] a CSS grid to create the “maze” on the “projects” page and CSS flexbox layout to position the elements on the landing and “about” pages,
-- [x] Event listeners for user interaction were added to the “projects” page, where the user can click on an element to see the description of each project.
+- [x] event listeners for user interaction on the “projects” page, where the user can click on an element to see the description of each project, and
-- [x] To explain why I’m applying to FAC in a fun, engaging, and interactive way, I created a quiz feature, with the help of a [YouTube tutorial](https://www.youtube.com/watch?v=riDzcEQbX6k&ab_channel=WebDevSimplified).
+- [x] a quiz feature, with the help of a [YouTube tutorial](https://www.youtube.com/watch?v=riDzcEQbX6k&ab_channel=WebDevSimplified) to explain why I’m applying to FAC in a fun, engaging, and interactive way.

 ## Some Sources of Inspiration
-* Pastel and minimalistic aesthetics, which I find visually pleasing.
+* Minimalist pastel aesthetic, which I find visually pleasing.
-* Girl Power cartoons like [The Powerpuff Girls](https://en.wikipedia.org/wiki/The_Powerpuff_Girls)
+* Girl Power cartoons like [The Powerpuff Girls](https://en.wikipedia.org/wiki/The_Powerpuff_Girls).
 * Ximena Vengoechea's [personal website](https://www.ximenavengoechea.com/).